angband/angband/docs/faq.rst

 If the patch is a bugfix, then you can reasonably expect it to be integrated into the development tree.
 If it's more involved, and the feature is not one that the next version is planned to have, the patch may go through several reviews before being incorporated.
 It may also just be unsuitable for Angband - in which case, please don't take rejection badly; you may just be better off writing a variant.

-Non-code activites are different.
+Non-code activities are different.
 Documentation can be written on the wiki, or if you're a graphics designer (and they're always welcome) then please talk on the mailing list about your work.

 .. _GitHub: https://github.com/angband/angband/